lydiakatsis/zsl-acoustic-monitoring-scripts/README.md

 ## Opening an existing notebook ##
 1. Navigate to Vertex AI workbench
 2. There are existing workbooks for running citynet, birdnet, and bat detect as shown above.
-3. Select 'Open JupyterLab' next to the notebook to open it and use it.
+3. Select 'Open JupyterLab' next to the notebook to open it and use it (this will take a minute or two to start the instance)
 4. When you are finished using it, stop the instance by selecting the box next to the notebook, and then pressing stop.
 5. If the notebooks above aren't there, then start a new notebook following instructions below.